serverless/serverless-event-gateway-plugin/README.md

 - **Function:** A function is a piece of compute + logic that is ready to respond to an event.
 Currently, functions can be AWS Lambda functions or HTTP-accessible endpoints.
 - **Events:** Events are bits of data indicating something happened -- a user was created, a email was sent, or a client requested made an HTTP request.
 - **Subscriptions:** Events are routed to functions via subscriptions.
-Subscriptions may be *synchronous*, as in the case of subscriptions for HTTP events, or *asynchronous*, as in the case of custom events.
+Subscriptions may be [*synchronous* or *asynchronous*](https://github.com/serverless/event-gateway/blob/master/docs/subscription-types.md).

 **Event concepts:**

-- **HTTP Event:** In the Event Gateway, an HTTP event is an event which expects a synchronous response from a backing function.
-An HTTP event subscription is a combination of *method* and *path* -- e.g. "GET /users" vs "POST /users".
+- **HTTP Request Event:** In the Event Gateway, an [HTTP request event](https://github.com/serverless/event-gateway/blob/master/docs/api.md#http-request-event) is an event which represents raw HTTP request.
+It's especially helpful for building REST APIs or supporting legacy payloads.
-- **Custom Events:** All non-HTTP events are custom events.
-Custom events are asynchronous.
-You may have multiple functions subscribed to the same custom event.
+- **Custom Events:** All non-HTTP request events are custom events.
+You may have multiple functions subscribed asynchronously to the same custom event.

 **Auth concepts:**